 In a crowded marketplace, it can be hard to maintain a competitive edge and remain profitable.
 Consumer expectations are constantly evolving, and many travel industry businesses are failing to adapt to these changing needs fast enough.
 Despite having access to vast amounts of customer data, travel businesses are lagging behind in using this data to gain valuable insights on customers and to tailor their marketing accordingly.
 This can harm these businesses when they target new customers and can also harm customer loyalty.

 Our research shows there’s a growing population of bookers who want a more personalized and streamlined experience when booking a holiday, ultimately to make the decision-making process a little easier.
-41% of consumers stated they would be more loyal to a specific travel provider if they showed they understood their likes and needs.
-This means brands that don’t adapt risk losing customers to competitors who apply a smarter approach to their travel marketing.
+Nearly 1 in 3 consumers said they stay loyal to travel companies whose websites are easy to navigate and make it easy for them to find relevant trips.
+This means brands that don’t provide this risk losing customers to competitors who apply a smarter approach to their travel marketing.
 A fully-tailored digital customer experience is key when it comes to online brands.

 Reassessing marketing strategies for the year with a strong focus on delivering a seamless experience across the whole customer journey ensures travel brands are keeping up with changing consumer demands.

 Make sure you collect data that’s relevant, so that you can provide a tailored customer experience, as explained below.